LexLeach/frontend-game/README.md

-Add a set interval to add rss based on how many rss building you have time their respective modifier
+Add a set interval to add rss based on how many rss buildings you have multiplied their respective modifier